AP® Computer Science A (NCAA Approved)

 - Grade 9+

-Take on a college-level challenge as you cover topics typically found in a university course while also preparing for the AP Computer Science A exam.
-In this course, you’ll gain in-depth knowledge of procedural abstraction, data abstraction, object-oriented design and Java programming methodology, and the use of algorithms and data structures.
-Other major areas we’ll cover include the concepts of computer science, arrays and strings, understanding existing code, and the use of standard Java class libraries.
+This course offers you a college-level challenge, covering material typically explored in a university course and preparing you for the AP Computer Science A exam.
+We’ll learn about procedural abstraction, data abstraction, object-oriented design, Java programming methodology, the use of algorithms and data structures, as well as arrays and strings, understanding existing code, and the use of standard Java class libraries.

 Time Commitment: 8-10 hours per week (1 hour optional meeting, 8-9 hours independent work).

 Students must achieve qualifying scores on an advanced assessment to be eligible for CTY programs.
 If you don’t have qualifying scores, you have several different testing options.
 We’ll help you find the right option for your situation.Sign up for Testing Learn More

 Course PrerequisitesAP® Computer Science A (NCAA Approved) requires:

 Completion of Algebra I and high school Introductory Computer Science course or a placement test

 - Nonrefundable Application Fee - $15 (Waived for financial aid applicants)